jh3nd3rs0n/jargyle/src/site/markdown/cli.md

 To manage SOCKS5 users, you would run the following command:

 ```
-./bin/jargyle manage-socks5-users USER_REPOSITORY_TYPE_NAME:INITIALIZATION_STRING COMMAND
+./bin/jargyle manage-socks5-users USER_REPOSITORY COMMAND
 ```

-Where `USER_REPOSITORY_TYPE_NAME` is the type name of the user repository, `INITIALIZATION_STRING` is the initialization string value, and `COMMAND` is the name of the command described in the
+Where `USER_REPOSITORY` is the user repository and `COMMAND` is the name of the command.
+Both are described in the
 [command line help](#manage-socks5-users-usage) for the command `manage-socks5-users`.

-The following is one provided type name you can use for `USER_REPOSITORY_TYPE_NAME`:
+The following is one provided user repository you can use for `USER_REPOSITORY`:

--   `FileSourceUserRepository`: This user repository handles the storage of the SOCKS5 users from a file whose name is provided as an initialization string value.
+-   `FileSourceUserRepository:FILE`: This user repository handles the storage of the SOCKS5 users from `FILE`: a provided file of a list of URL encoded username and hashed password pairs.
 The SOCKS5 users from the file are loaded onto memory.
 Because of this, you will need at least as much memory as the size of the file.
 If the file does not exist, it will be created and used.
 If the file does exist, the existing file will be used.

 ### Adding SOCKS5 Users

 To add SOCKS5 users to a user repository, you would run the following command:

 ```
-./bin/jargyle manage-socks5-users USER_REPOSITORY_TYPE_NAME:INITIALIZATION_STRING add
+./bin/jargyle manage-socks5-users USER_REPOSITORY add
 ```

-Where `USER_REPOSITORY_TYPE_NAME` is the the type name of the user repository and `INITIALIZATION_STRING` is the initialization string value.
+Where `USER_REPOSITORY` is the the user repository.

 Once you have run the command, an interactive prompt will ask you for the new SOCKS5 user's name, password, and re-typed password.
 It will repeat the